cstrawberry/predictive-universe/docs/paper/appendices/appendix_t_electroweak_hierarchy.md

 A longstanding open problem in fundamental physics is to explain the vast hierarchy between the electroweak scale and the Planck scale, $v/M_{Pl} \approx 10^{-17}$, without resorting to fine-tuning of parameters.
 This appendix develops a substrate-first solution within the PU framework, where physical reality emerges from the operational dynamics of a network of interacting, information-processing agents—Minimal Predictive Units (MPUs)—governed by the Principle of Compression Efficiency (PCE).

 The core mechanism is a competition between predictive benefits and resource costs that manifests geometrically.
 Under coarse-graining, this competition produces a macroscopic order parameter with an effective potential whose quadratic curvature (effective mass) runs from positive to negative at a critical block size $\ell^*$.
 This sign flip induces spontaneous symmetry breaking, and the resulting vacuum expectation value (VEV) is set by the inverse of this emergent length scale, $v \simeq \zeta/(\ell^*\delta)$.
-An exponential hierarchy, $v/M_{Pl} \ll 1$, arises because the bulk mass term runs logarithmically with scale while the stabilizing boundary term dilutes as $1/\ell$.
+An exponential hierarchy, $v/M_{Pl} \ll 1$, arises because the bulk mass term runs logarithmically with scale, while the stabilizing boundary term dilutes geometrically as $1/\ell$.
 The mechanism is contingent on the PCE-driven emergence of ferromagnetic correlations, a foundational property derived in Section T.2.4.

 **Key elements.**